Kalākaua's 1881 world tour: Background

 Kalākaua's sister and heir-apparent Liliʻuokalani was to act as Regent during his absence.
 She devoted a chapter of her 1898 book Hawaii's Story to her brother's tour.
 Her assertion was that the "missionary party" tried to exert its control by insisting that she only be allowed to be in charge of a temporary council and that all decisions in the king's absence were to be made by the entire council.
 She balked at the suggestion and demanded that her regency have full royal power; he agreed.

 Farewell receptions were held for the king by the Catholic and Protestant communities in Honolulu on the eve of his departure.
 John Mākini Kapena, a member of the House of Nobles, spoke to the assembled well-wishers gathered at Kawaiahaʻo Church, stating "…The great nations now look with respect on this little Kingdom and will have still more, when they see our king traveling among them for information to benefit his people, Let us all pray every day for the king's health, and safe return to his people."
 Throughout the night, his subjects serenaded him with traditional oli (chants) and mele (songs) outside the palace.

-Kalākaua's Masonic ties as Master of Lodge Le Progres de L'Oceanie would give him a global brotherhood in his travels.
+Kalākaua's Masonic ties as Master of Lodge Le progrès de l'Océanie would give him a global brotherhood in his travels.
 He and his chosen companions boarded the steamship City of Sydney at 6:30 a.m., January 20, bound for San Francisco.
 As the king made his way onto the ship, many in the crowd at the dock reached out to touch him.
 Major George W. Macfarlane, his aide-de-camp, would accompany them as far as California.
 The king traveled as Aliʻi Kalākaua and as Prince Kalākaua, rather than in his capacity as head of state.
 The intent was to give the impression of a personal vacation, thereby avoiding the large costly retinue required for official business.
 The Royal Hawaiian Band, the Hawaiian army, and a large contingent of well-wishers bid them farewell as the City of Sydney sailed out.